neuropsychology/NeuroKit/docs/codebook.rst

 Codebook
 ========

-Here you can download the complete codebook which details the structure of data used throughout this documentation.
+Here you can download the complete codebook which details the variables that you can compute using the NeuroKit package.

 .. raw:: html